 You can also grow carrots and radishes in the same manner.
 Get the kids to grow the carrots as they will get very excited when it’s time to pull out the bright coloured vegetable.

-I found garlic relatively easy to grow.
+I found growing garlic relatively easy.
 You just have to separate the garlic bulb into its individual pods.
 At the end of September last year, I grew some pods and completely forgot about them.
 This year while I was weeding, I came across the pods and was completely delighted to see that from 1 bulb, I will have about 8 new garlic bulbs.
 The garlic will take some time to grow so I will leave it in the ground until early summer.
 From my experience, garlic grows very slowly, so if you grow the garlic now, it will be ready by the end of the Summer, beginning of Autumn.
 You just have to be patient.
 Garlic seems to like a cooler temperature to grow in.

 I have set up a vegetable planner that you can download for free.
 The planner is just a general starting point.
 Use it to get started on your journey to growing your own vegetables.
 Good luck and I hope we all experience a great summer for a great harvest.